diso/wordpress-openid/readme.txt

  - drop support for installing the plugin in mu-plugins folder
  - always include 'index.php' on OpenID endpoint URLs.
 Without that, some deployments were having problems.
  - fix bug relating to trackbacks and pingbacks
- - fix bug (#121) relating to unregistered options (props: tom.tdw for the patch)
+ - fix bug (#121) relating to unregistered options (props tom.tdw for the patch)
  - lots of minor bug fixes

 = version 3.2.3 (Jul 20, 2009) =
- - fix XSS vulnerability. (props: Stuart Metcalfe)
+ - fix XSS vulnerability. (props Stuart Metcalfe)

 = version 3.2.2 (Mar 19, 2009) =
  - fix problems when using non-index.php permalinks with non-apache web servers
  - ensure that show\_on\_front option is not empty
- - function name typo (props: gunemalli)
+ - function name typo (props gunemalli)
- - fix deprecated pass-by-reference call in php-openid library (props: jschuur)
+ - fix deprecated pass-by-reference call in php-openid library (props jschuur)
- - fix UI bug on registration form with IE browsers (props: oledole)
+ - fix UI bug on registration form with IE browsers (props oledole)
  - UI tweaks to better match WP 2.7
  - update a few strings for localization and POT file